bridgecrew-perf4/kata-terraform/README.md

     * The output.txt file contains "content"

 ## B) Using environment variables
-* Set two environment variables
+* Set two environment variables, in the provisioner
     * first = "FIRST"
     * second = "SECOND"
 * Echo those to the file instead